mes3198/vr-project/README.md

 * Collecting data that is relevant and important to the user
 * Collecting data that makes it easy to draw conclusions about events and extrapolate the relevant information
 * Collecting data that is able to be compared
+* Collecting data that is able to be compared
+* Collecting data that is able to be compared

 **Visual Design**
 * Design of the chart (colors, width, transparency) keeping in mind what will make it most clear for the user
 * Design of the navigation menu (making things user-friendly, on-brand)
 * Design something that is not only informative but sharp/modern
 * Design with interaction in mind (bars moving up and down,

 **Implementation in Unity**
 * Designing the graphs with relevant in data in Unity